telerik/reporting-docs/knowledge-base/customize-wpf-report-viewer.md

         private static void OnMyCommandExecuted(object sender, ExecutedRoutedEventArgs e) {
-            MessageBox.Show($"Routed Command Executed with parameter {(string)e.Parameter}!");
+	    // YOUR CUSTOM CODE HERE.
+You may get the command parameter value from 'e.Parameter' }
     }
 }
-}
 ```

-The sample implementations display message boxes for our demo purposes.
-You need to implement the proper logic depending on the exact requirements.
+You need to implement the proper logic to replace the placeholders denoted with "// YOUR CUSTOM CODE HERE" depending on the exact requirements.